rspec/rspec-rails/README.md

 test framework, so whenever you generate application components like models, controllers, etc, RSpec specs are generated instead of Test::Unit tests.

-Note that the generators are there to help you get started, but they are no substitute for writing your own examples, and they are only guaranteed to work out of the box for the default scenario (`ActiveRecord` + `Webrat`).
+Please note that the generators are there to help you get started, but they are no substitute for writing your own examples, and they are only guaranteed to work out of the box for the default scenario (`ActiveRecord` + `Webrat`).

 ### Autotest

 The `rspec:install` generator creates an `.rspec` file, which tells Autotest that you're using RSpec and Rails.
-You'll also need to add the autotest (not autotest-rails) gem to your Gemfile:
+You'll also need to add the ZenTest gem to your Gemfile:

-    gem "autotest"
+    gem "ZenTest"

 At this point, if all of the gems in your Gemfile are installed in system gems, you can just type `autotest`.
 If, however, Bundler is managing any gems